J-81/isSwitch_ssDis_workflow/README.md

 ## Environment setup

-- A user should have Snakemake and Conda installed
+- A user should have Conda installed
-- Tested with Conda version 4.8.3 and snakemake version 3.13.3
+- Tested with Conda version 4.8.3
 - Tested on Ubuntu 18.04

+> conda env create -f envs/main.yml
+> conda activate snakemake_workflows

 ---
 ## Usage (local machine only)